avaughn271/AdmixtureBayes/README.md

 ## (2) analyzeSamples

 It is here that convergence of the MCMC sampler should be assessed, for example by examining the trace plots of the chain or Gelman-Rubin convergence diagnostics of parallel chains.
 We have included the sample R script EvaluateConvergence.R as a template for assessing convergence.
+If convergence has not been reached, you should run the chain for more iterations (by increasing **--n**, possibly in conjunction with the **--continue_samples** argument) and/or increase the number of parallel MCMC chains being run (by increasing the **--MCMC_chains** argument).

 In this step, we analyze the output of the Markov chain from the previous step.
 The script to run is